Yomguithereal/mnemonist/heap.md

 ### #.replace

 Pop the heap, push an item then return the popped value.
 It will throw if the heap is empty.

+Note that the returned value may be smaller/larger than the given item so be sure to wrap its usage within reasonable conditions!

 This is more efficient than doing `pop` then `push` and does not change the length of the underlying array.